pwikapanel/illustrator-panel/documentation/README.md

 ### Debug Mode

+**Correction:** when I added the mimetype file to the plugin, it started working in Ai 25.

 Debug mode for CEP 8.0 doesn't seem to work in Illustrator 25 — **development must be done in Illustrator 24**.

 Testing a CEP panel requires setting the CEP engine to **debug mode**.
 To check if this is the case: